AltairWon/core_bluetoothle_example/README.md

+# Core Blutooth Example

+This is the example about how to use Apple Core BluetoothLE Sample core.
+I just use this for sending and reading files

 # Transferring Data Between Bluetooth Low Energy Devices

 Create a Bluetooth low energy central and peripheral device, and allow them to discover each other and exchange data.